Frequently Asked Questions

 What is the difference between palliative care and hospice?

 Although Palliative Care and hospice cases are sometimes assumed to be identical, in fact they are distinctly different.
 Palliative Care can be appropriate at any stage of serious illness – regardless of diagnosis or prognosis – while hospice care is usually intended for a patient who is diagnosed with a terminal condition and in the last year of his or her life.
-Depending on the case, the RGHS Palliative Care team will work alongside curative and disease-directed treatments or with a hospice program to maximize a patient’s quality of life and comfort from the time of diagnosis of a serious illness to end of l
+Depending on the case, the RGHS Palliative Care team will work alongside curative and disease-directed treatments or with a hospice program to maximize a patient’s quality of life and comfort from the time of diagnosis of a serious illness to end of life.

 Is palliative care only for older patients?